 The recoverable amount of goodwill has been determined based on a valuation using cash flow projections covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cash-generating unit.
-The determined growth rate is 3% and 6% in 2021 and 2020, respectively.
+The determined growth rate is 2% and 3% in 2022 and 2021, respectively.
 This growth rate is consistent with the long-term average growth rate for the industry.
-The discount rates applied to after tax cash flow projections is 11% and 9% in 2021 and 2020, respectively.
+The discount rates applied to after tax cash flow projections is 11% in 2022 and 2021.
 The discount rate also imputes the risk of the cash-generating units compared to the respective risk of the overall market and equity risk premium.
 As a result of decline in operations resulting in lower sales forecast compared with previous years, the Group recognized impairment loss amounting to P100,000 in 2015.
 Due to improvements in the operations of EPSBPI starting 2016 and the growth in volume requirements of GSMI, no additional impairment loss was recognized.